On the theory of $q$-characters for quantum affine superalgebras of type $A$: Introduction

-Next, we assume $\epsilon=\epsilon_{M|N}$ is the standard $(01)$-sequence (\ref{eq:01seq-std}) and begin to study finite-dimensional $\mathcal{U}(\epsilon)$-modules in terms of Drinfeld presentation.
+Now we assume $\epsilon=\epsilon_{M|N}$ is the standard $(01)$-sequence (\ref{eq:01seq-std}) and begin to study finite-dimensional $\mathcal{U}(\epsilon)$-modules in view of the Drinfeld presentation.
 We introduce basic notions from the usual highest $\ell$-weight theory \cite{CP}.
-This approach for $\mathcal{U}(\epsilon)$-modules is compatible with the one for $U(\epsilon)$-modules \cite{Z1,Z5} through $\tau$, in the sense that the pullback by $\tau$ maps simple highest $\ell$-weight $\mathcal{U}(\epsilon)$-modules to those over $U(\epsilon)$ and vice versa and the $\ell$-weights of one of them can be easily read from those of the other.
-Therefore, the fundamental problems of computing the $q$-character of simple $\mathcal{U}(\epsilon)$-modules and of simple $U(\epsilon)$-modules are equivalent, which justifies our approach toward the theory of $q$-characters via generalized quantum groups.
+This approach for $\mathcal{U}(\epsilon)$-modules is compatible with the one for $U(\epsilon)$-modules \cite{Z1} through $\tau$, in the sense that the pullback by $\tau$ maps simple highest $\ell$-weight modules over $U(\epsilon)$ to those over $\mathcal{U}(\epsilon)$ and the $\ell$-weights of the latter can be read easily from those of the former, and vice versa (Remark \ref{rem:compare-l-wt-GQG-qasa}, \ref{rem:compare-fund-GQG-qasa}).
+In particular, the fundamental problem of computing the $q$-character of simple $U(\epsilon)$-modules is equivalent to that of $\mathcal{U}(\epsilon)$-modules, which justifies our approach toward the theory of $q$-characters for quantum affine superalgebras via generalized quantum groups.

-Moreover, in the spirit of the super duality (see \cite[Introduction]{CLW}) it is natural to expect that results for modules over quantum affine algebras $U_{q}(\widehat{\mathfrak{g}})$ whose underlying $U_{q}(\mathfrak{g})$-modules belong to BGG category \cite{MY} can also be established for general finite-dimensional modules over quantum affine superalgebras (and so over $\mathcal{U}(\epsilon)$).
-Indeed, we obtain an important cone property, that is every $\ell$-weight of a highest $\ell$-weight $\mathcal{U}(\epsilon)$ can be written as the highest $\ell$-weight times products of inverse of simple $\ell$-roots $A_{i,a}$ (\ref{eq:def-A-qCartan}) (Corollary \ref{cor:q-char-cone-prop}).
-This in particular allows us to introduce a category $\mathcal{F}(\epsilon)$ of $\mathcal{U}(\epsilon)$-modules with \textit{integral} $\ell$-weights where we develop the theory of $q$-characters.
-Namely, $V\in\mathcal{F}(\epsilon)$ if and only if in the $\ell$-weight space decomposition $V$